ibexa/documentation-developer/docs/personalization/personalization_guide.md

 ### Reduce clutter and improve customer retention

-Help users find content of their interest quicker, use words to appeal to individual customers, as well as segments.
+Help users find content of their interest quicker, use words to appeal to individual customers and segments.
 Enrich customer data by integrating [[= product_name_base =]] Personalization with other systems such as ERP, CRMs.
 Track user’s scenarios and develop strategies that match your strategies and improve engagement.
 ### Satisfy customer expectations